ritza-co/replit-docs-2/docs/tutorials/47-3D-game-with-three.js.md

 ## Creating a scene with the player box

-To display 3D objects on the screen we need three things: a scene, camera and renderer.
+To display 3D objects on the screen, we need three things: a scene, a camera, and a renderer.
 Then we will place 3D objects in the scene.
 Most objects also require lighting to be added to see them.

 Let's start by creating a scene and adding a camera.
 Add the following lines to the `script.js` file: